Cotalker/documentation/docs/documentation/automation/surveys/question_exec.md

 </div>

 ### Network Requests {#network-requests}
-The Question Code Automation can make network requests, i.e., API requests that can be customized with user survey input and then filtered and processed to be used to fill out the survey or any other process that can be automated with the code.
+The Custom Code Question Automation can make network requests, i.e., API requests that can be customized with user survey input and then filtered and processed to be used to fill out the survey or any other process that can be automated with the code.

 :::caution
 - Use network requests with caution and only for retrieving precise data.